ginkgobioworks/gen/examples/protein_engineering/Analysis.md

 There's also the 2014 publication _A Comprehensive Biophysical Description of Pairwise Epistasis throughout an Entire Protein Domain_ by Olson et al. (doi: [10.1016/j.cub.2014.09.072](https://doi.org/10.1016/j.cub.2014.09.072)) but that's more DMS

-## Deep Diversification with Printed Oligonucleotids
+## Deep Diversification with Printed Oligonucleotides
 AAV Dataset

 Bryant et al. Nature Methods 2021